khakhalin/notes/papers/Sivaprasad2019optimizers.md

-# Sivaprasad 2019: Benchmarking and hyperparameters
+# Hyperparameters and benchmarking of optimizers

 Originally had a different title:
 Sivaprasad, P. T., Mai, F., Vogels, T., Jaggi, M., & Fleuret, F. (2019).
 On the Tunability of Optimizers in Deep Learning. arXiv preprint arXiv:1910.11758.